lhenneman/WebsiteHugo2/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my personal website---I am an Environmental Engineer interested in how air quality and health are influenced by regulatory policies and climate change.
+Welcome to the Health and Air Quality (HAQ) Lab website---I, Lucas Henneman, am an Environmental Engineer interested in how air quality and health are influenced by regulatory policies and climate change.
 I teach classes in air pollution, climate change, and environmental engineering systems.
 Take a look around and please don't hesitate to reach out.